Family Law Webinars - January to July 2026

 Call 2019

 Catrin joined 42BR in October 2022 following completion of her pupillage in chambers.
-She has a busy practice spanning private family law and employment.
+She has a busy practice spanning private family law, property and employment.
 She prides herself on her diligent preparation, practical advice and approachability.

 Catrin read Law at the University of Oxford, and subsequently completed her BPTC LLM at the University of Law.
 Prior to pupillage, she worked as a family paralegal at two leading law firms.

 Catrin’s practice covers all areas of private family law, including financial remedies, private children and protective orders under the Family Law Act.
-She regularly presents talks on family law topics, most recently a private law case update.
+She regularly presents talks on family law topics, most recently on interveners in financial remedies proceedings.

 Private children law